-The investment in the stable value collective trust fund contains several redemption restrictions, including: the right to require a 12-month notice for withdrawal of assets from the stable value collective trust fund initiated by the Company; withdrawals initiated by participants of the Plan will be honored when received unless payments are being delayed to all stable value collective trust fund unit holders as provided in the Declaration of Trust; and redemptions by Plan participants to reinvest in options that compete with the stable value collective trust fund.
+The investment in the stable value collective trust fund contains several redemption restrictions, including: the right to require a 12-month notice for withdrawal of assets from the stable value collective trust fund initiated by the Company; withdrawals initiated by participants of the Plan will be honored when received on a daily basis unless payments are being delayed to all stable value collective trust fund unit holders as provided the Declaration of Trust; and redemptions by Plan participants to reinvest in options that compete with the stable value collective trust fund.
+Management deems these events causing any potential delays in redemptions to be remote.
 There are no unfunded commitments related to the stable value collective trust fund.